CFP Exam Practice Questions & Study Tips

 The CFP exam format includes stand-alone questions and case studies, simulating real-world scenarios.

 Questions mix short scenarios and longer ones that require analyzing different financial situations.
-Exam content touches upon critical topics such as retirement plans, risk management, and estate planning.
+Exam content covers topics such as retirement plans, risk management, and estate planning.

 This design makes sure candidates can apply knowledge to actual tasks they will face as certified financial planners.